meganschultepdx/FP-tracksuggester/README.md

 ## Description

-This webpage gathers input from the user, compiles it and runs it through a branching function that returns an option for the user.
+This webpage gathers input from the user about their coding interests or developer job goals, compiles the inputted data and runs it through a branching function that returns an Epicodus track recommendation for the user.

 ## Setup/Installation Requirements